mathiaswold/lolbuilds/README.md

 LoLBuilds looks at all builds available at sources like champion.gg and converts them to item sets to be used in-game.
 This is done by creating json-files containing the builds and placing them in a specific location* in your League of Legends installation folder.
 The program does not touch any other League of Legends files than the json files it creates.

 \* Windows example: `C:/Riot Games/League of Legends/Config/Champions/[champion]/Recommended`

+**How often should i run LoLBuilds and import item sets?**

+You should run LoLBuilds 3-4 days after a LoL patch comes out.
+A LoL patch normally comes out every two weeks.
+LoLBuilds tells you if any of the sources are outdated!

 **Where is the config file stored?**